collectionslab/Omniscribe/proofOfConcept/README.md

 This is the vanilla Mask-RCNN that is re-purposed for detecting handwriting.
 For more information, please refer to <https://github.com/matterport/Mask_RCNN>.

+#### regionURIs.txt

+A list of images that was inferred to have handwriting. **inferencer.py** generates this text file.
+This is a sample file of what is generated when running the line in the **inferencer.py** section.

 #### requirements.txt

 A list of dependencies needed to run this package.
 To be used as follows: